 When we advise clients about business insurance and succession planning, we start by finding out the most important issues in each specific case.
-Just as we saw above, this means understanding both the structure of your business and your aspirations.
-Once these have been identified and prioritised, we can then recommend a suitable way forward.
+Once the structure of your business and your aspirations have been identified and prioritised, we can then recommend a suitable way forward.

-In doing so, we will advise on:
+In doing so, we can help you to understand:

 - The options available and their costs.

-- Tax implications.
+- The tax implications.

-- Methods of valuing the business.
+- The methods of valuing a business.

 The death or critical illness of a business owner can lead to unexpected or undesirable consequences for those left behind.
-Taking the opportunity - well in advance of such an event happening - to plan for such a situation can help crystallise what you want to happen to your business after your death, and to identify how best to ensure that this will actually come about.
+Taking the opportunity to plan can help bring into focus what you want to happen to the business after a death or during temporary or permanent incapacity and to identify how best to ensure that this will actually come about.
+The Covid-19 pandemic has particularly highlighted how vital a contingency plan is to protect your business against the long-term impact of unforeseen circumstances such as these.